devgav/devgav.github.io/projects/BillTracker.md

 data whenever the state of the users selected data would change.
 This allowed for my app to quickly filter for bills based on a users filter.
 This filter component was used throughout our application and was easily one of the best time commitments for our project.

-In addition to creating the filter component another significant task was creating the workflow from beginning of the secretary to finally sending it back to the secretary for review by the final approver.
+Another task I was proud of was creating the workflow from beginning of it reaching the secretary to finally sending it back to the secretary for review by the final approver.
 This was a difficult task as it really put my business as well as my technical logic to the test.
 I needed to fully understand how the workflow and approval process is conducted.
 Furthermore, I needed to understand how to design the page and design the database to go along with the application.
 I wanted a table which approvers, writers, and secretary's could easily manage the tasks assigned to them.
 I also needed approvers to be able to comment on a writers draft as well as to keep track of